-What to do before you enter the Lodge room
+What to do on arrival and before you enter the Lodge Room.

-• Wear an Entered Apprentice apron, check whether the practice in your Lodge is to wear the apron flap up or down.
+- Print your name in the Signature Book in the Members section.
+The book will be situated in a prominent place, usually in or near where the Brethren are putting on their Regalia (aprons and collars).
+This is often referred to as The Robing Room. - Wear an Entered Apprentice apron.
+Check whether the practice in your Lodge is to wear the apron flap up or down.
 Put on your white gloves and take your seat in the Lodge.

-Entering the Lodge room and where to sit
+Entering the Lodge room and where to sit.

-- Walk into the Lodge room and take your seat. - You will have a special area in which you sit.
-Usually (but not always) on the front row in the North side of the room, next to the chair to be occupied by the Senior Deacon.
-Ask your Director of Ceremonies, or an experienced member of your Lodge, to show you to your seat.
+• Walk into the Lodge room and take your seat.

+Some Lodges ask Entered Apprentices (that's you) to sit in the front row in the North (near the Senior Deacon and often the Secretary).
+If in doubt, ask your Director of Ceremonies, or an experienced member of your Lodge, to show you where you should sit.